Skip to main content

 How the Program Works

-As a Career Exploration Fellow, selected students will receive the following:
+As a Career Exploration Fellow in Spring 2025, selected students will receive the following:

 • A 10-15 hour per week hourly position at a campus unit (at $25/hour).
 See host units below.